Our Programs

 Computer Science, Grade 12, University (ICS4U)

 This course enables students to further develop knowledge and skills in computer science.
 Students will use modular design principles to create complex and fully documented programs, according to industry standards.
 Student teams will manage a large software development project, from planning through to project review.
-Students will also analyse algorithms for effectiveness.
+Students will also analyze algorithms for effectiveness.
 They will investigate ethical issues in computing and further explore environmental issues, emerging technologies, areas of research in computer science, and careers in the field.

 Prerequisite: Introduction to Computer Science, Grade 11, University Preparation